AmitAvital1/stepper/README.md

-Stepper - Workflow/Pipeline System-
+# Stepper - Workflow/Pipeline System
-Stepper is a workflow/pipeline system that enables the assembly of different scenarios (called flows) from common components (called steps).
-This includes executing them and producing the required results.
-The project includes different UI clients (simple CLI, Desktop, Client-server), components that manage users and permissions, serving multiple clients concurrently, and collecting information and statistics on their progress.
+Stepper is a flexible workflow/pipeline system that allows the assembly of different scenarios (called flows) from common components (called steps).
+It facilitates the execution of these flows and generation of the desired results.
+The project encompasses various UI clients (simple CLI, Desktop, Client-server), user and permission management components, concurrent client support, and data collection for progress tracking.

-Technologies Used:
+### Technologies Used:
-Java
+- Java (1.8)
+- Multithreading
-JSON serialization
+- JSON serialization
-Getting Started
-Multithreading
+- Desktop application - JavaFX

-Technologies in progressing:
+### Technologies in progressing:
-Client-server architecture
+- Client-server architecture (Tomcat)

-Usage
-Stepper is designed to be highly customizable, allowing you to create workflows and pipelines that fit your specific needs.
-To get started, follow these steps:

-Define the steps that will make up your workflow.
-Assemble these steps into a flow that represents your desired workflow.
-Run the flow, either via the provided UI clients or programmatically.
+- Users and permission management